On this page

 A ‘carriage service provider’ uses a carriage service to supply phone and/or internet services to the public.
 The carriage service provider (not the carrier) has direct contact with consumers.

-Section 112 of the Telecommunications Act provides for the development of industry codes and standards in a range of consumer protection and privacy areas.
-Under ss 117 and 134 of the Telecommunications Act, the Information Commissioner must be consulted on codes and standards which cover privacy.
+Part 6 of the Telecommunications Act provides for the development of industry codes and standards on any matter that relates to a telecommunications activity, which is defined in section 109 of the Act.
+Codes can be submitted to the ACMA by industry bodies for registration and, where the ACMA is satisfied that the code meets stipulated criteria, it is obliged to include the code on a codes register.
+Under ss 117 and 134 of the Telecommunications Act, the Information Commissioner must be consulted on codes and standards which deal directly or indirectly with a matter dealt with by the Privacy Act.
 The codes are voluntary, but the ACMA has the power to direct entities within its jurisdiction to comply with a code.

 Part 13 of the Telecommunications Act sets out strict rules for carriers, carriage service providers and others in their use and disclosure of personal information.
-The Privacy Act 1988 (Privacy Act) defines ‘personal information’ as ‘information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
+The Privacy Act 1988 (Privacy Act) defines ‘personal information’ in s 6(1) as any ‘information or an opinion about an identified individual, or an individual who is reasonably identifiable:

-What constitutes personal information will vary, depending on what can reasonably be ascertained in a particular circumstance.
+What constitutes personal information will vary, depending on what can be identified or is reasonably identifiable in a particular circumstance.

 If you think that a carrier has not complied with the Telecommunication Act you can make a complaint.